 ARPA-E is interested in supporting proof-of-concept studies that utilize biotic phytomining systems to recover nickel from soils.
 These biotic systems include HA plants, their associated microorganisms, and the soil environment.
 ARPA-E would consider modifications in system components, including plants as well as biota within rhizobial or above-ground biomes, that lead to increased collection of nickel and enhance the economic viability of phytomining.
 Projects should take a systems approach that investigates interactions between underlying soil geochemistry, HA plants, and the organisms that mediate interactions between the plant and soil environment.
 Technologies of interest could include those that introduce additions or deletions to the activity and composition of rhizobial, endophyte, viral, or multicellular communities or that alter activity or traits in plant tissues that increase plant hyperaccumulation activity.
 Technologies at the biome, organismal, or metagenomic scale will be considered.
-While research using model organisms or have potential to translate to non-model organisms with strong commercialization pathways are encouraged.
+While research using model organisms/systems could be a complementary work stream, applications that focus on non-model organisms or have potential to translate to non-model organisms with strong commercialization pathways are encouraged.
+Aquatic hyperaccumulators in fresh water will be considered.